godotengine/godot-docs/tutorials/3d/working_with_3d_skeletons.rst

     ==== mesh (MeshInstance)

 This scene is imported from Blender.
-It contains arm mesh with 2 bones - upperarm and lowerarm, with lowerarm parented to upperarm
+It contains arm mesh with 2 bones - upperarm and lowerarm, with lowerarm parented to upperarm.

 Skeleton class
 --------------